myDevicesIoT/cayenne-docs/docs/FEATURES.md

 Cayenne will will now start monitoring the temperature sensor and when it reaches the correct temperature your trigger will automatically run.

+**Note** To avoid trigger flood, you need to modify your sketch accordingly to send data only once when the trigger limit is reached.
+For arduino the reference code is <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino/blob/master/examples/Basics/SendDataOnTrigger/SendDataOnTrigger.ino" target="_blank">here</a> and for raspberry pi is <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Python/blob/master/examples/Example-04-SendDataOnTrigger.py" target="_blank">here</a>.

 ## Alerts